tea2code/fantasy-rts/documentation/Execution Phases.md

 ### 11. Initialize Modules

 The application core will call the *init()* method in this phase.
 Every module can now initialize it's internal state and make last changes to the shared manager.
 It is possible to request another execution if required.
-If too many extra executions are requested it is assumed that a dead lock has occured and an exception is thrown.
+If too many extra executions are requested it is assumed that a dead lock has occurred and an exception is thrown.

 ### 12. Startup